OSGeo/OSGeoLive-doc/osgeo_contact.rst

 ::

-    the Open Source Geospatial Foundation
+    The Open Source Geospatial Foundation
     Email: info at osgeo.org